 ATMs are a convenient way to manage your money.
 They are quick and efficient and more private than over-the-counter transactions.
 ATMs are usually available 24 hours a day, seven days a week.
-However, there are some thing you can't do on an ATM.
+Whether you’re looking to deposit a money order at an ATM or cash a check, we talk you through the things you can and can’t do using an ATM.

 Are there different types of ATMs?

-While every bank or independent ATM operator will have its own style of ATM, they can be broken down into two main categories:
+While every bank or independent ATM operator will have its own style of ATM, they can be split into two main categories:

-- On-site ATMs – maintained and operated by banks, which can be found at banks, inside or outside the building
+- On-site ATMs – maintained and operated by banks.
+Usually found at banks, inside or outside the building.

-- Off-site ATMs – maintained and operated by banks or independent ATM operators, which are installed in places like shopping malls, movie theaters and supermarkets.
+- Off-site ATMs – maintained and operated by banks or independent ATM operators.
+Typically installed in places like convenience stores, shopping malls, movie theaters and supermarkets.

-At Kroger you’ll usually find independently operated Allpoint-enabled and Allpoint-branded ATMs.
-If you use your 1-2-3 Rewards Prepaid Debit Card at these, you won’t be charged a fee at the ATM or by the bank.
-You may also find bank ATMs that may allow you to deposit checks/cash, or withdraw lower value bills.
+At the Kroger Family of Stores, you’ll usually find independently operated Allpoint-enabled and Allpoint-branded ATMs.
+If you use your 1-2-3 Rewards Card or your card is enabled in the Allpoint network at these, you won’t be charged a fee.
+Check with your Bank or financial institution to see if your card in in Allpoint.
+You may also find bank operated ATMs that allow you to deposit checks and cash or withdraw lower value bills.

 What you can do at ATMs

-ATMs are useful for quick banking tasks on the go.
+ATMs are useful for quick banking on the go.
 Here’s what you can do at ATMs:

 - Check your account balance.
-Before withdrawing any cash it's a good idea to make sure you have enough money in your account to withdraw.
-All ATMs give you this option, and you can usually choose whether or not to print your current balance, or view it on screen.
+Before withdrawing any cash, it's a good idea to make sure you have enough money in your account.
+All ATMs give you this option, and you can usually choose whether to print your current balance or view it on screen.

 - Withdraw cash.
-ATM withdrawal limits vary between independently-owned ATMs and bank-owned ATMs.
-You can usually withdraw up to $400 from an independently-owned ATM.
-Some bank-owned ATMs will let you withdraw up to $800.
-If you have a 1-2-3 Rewards Prepaid Debit Card, you can get free withdrawals at Kroger’s Allpoint ATMs.
+Withdrawal limits vary between independently-owned ATMs and bank-owned ATMs.
+You can usually withdraw up to $400 from an independently-owned ATM and up to $800 at bank-owned ATMs.
+Withdrawals are free if you use your 1-2-3 Rewards Card at the Kroger Family of Stores.

 - Deposit cash.
-As well as taking money out of an ATM, you put money on certain prepaid cards.
-If you have cash in hand, you can load it straight onto your card or into your account by following the instructions on screen.
+If you have cash in hand, you can use an ATM to load it straight onto your card or into your account, by following the on-screen instructions.

 What you can’t do at ATMs

-Here's a list of some thing you can do at the counter but not at ATMs.
+Here's a list of some things you can do at the counter but not at ATMs:

 - Withdraw coins or low-value denominations.
-ATMs give out cash rather than coins – so if you need to withdraw odd amounts, change or a small amount of money, it's best to visit Money Services in your local Kroger Family of Companies store.
-You can take up to $5,000 off your prepaid debit card for the same cost as cashing a check.
-You can also get the exact amount you need – down to the penny – unlike at ATMs.
-To make your trip even faster, you can get up to $300 cash back in our regular checkout lanes while shopping for groceries for a $3 fee.
+ATMs give out cash rather than coins – so if you need to withdraw odd or a small amount of money, it's best to visit the Money Services counter in your local Kroger Family of Stores.

 - Pay bills.
 You can't use ATMs to pay bills.
-At Money Services, you can do that easily by bringing along your bill stub, account number, and the money to cover your bill and a fee.
+You can pay bills at the Money Services counter in your local Kroger Family of Stores.
+Just bring your bill stub, account number and enough money to cover your bill and a small fee.

-- Cash checks.
-It’s not possible to top-up your prepaid debit card using a check deposited in an ATM or get cash back instantly.
-To do that you must first cash the check at Money Services, then deposit the money onto your prepaid debit card or take the money home with you.
+- Load checks to prepaid debit cards.
+You can't top-off your prepaid debit card using a check deposited in an ATM or get cashback instantly.
+Instead, you'll need to cash the check at Money Services, then deposit the money onto your prepaid debit card.